BrandonZu/PeterDB/report/project2.md

 1. Mask: Indicate whether this record is pointer \
    0 -> Real Record; 1 -> Pointer
 2. AttrNum: Number of attributes
-3. Attr Directory: Store each attribute's ending position of its byte sequence
+3. Attr Directory: Store each attr's ending position of its byte sequence
 4. Attr Value: Concatenation of attributes' byte sequences

 - Describe how you store a null field.